Graduate Department of

 The following doctoral seminars and courses are required in the primary area in accounting:

-ACG 6835 Seminar in Behavioral Accounting Research (3)
+ACG 6696 Seminar in Financial and Auditing Research (3)

 ACG 6885 Introduction to Accounting Research (3)

 ACG 6896 Seminar in Capital Market-Based Accounting Research (3)